LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 Create a Repository
 -------------------

-To get started with a git repository, the programmer must first create one.
+To get started with a git repository (or "repo" for short), the programmer must first create one.
 To create a git repository, the programmer navigates to their project directory and uses the command ``git init``, like so:

 .. sourcecode:: bash